spatialstatisticsupna/MTF-industrial-process/README.md

  - [update_model](mvtf/update_model.R): `R` code for parameter estimation and response prediction, including Algorithm 1 and Algorithm 2 of the paper.
  - [theme_mtf](mvtf/theme_mtf.R): customized theme for figures.
  - [run_mv_model](mvtf/run_mv_model.R): `R` code to run the multivariate version of the model using a subset of the whole dataset comprising 4 consecutive weeks of data.
 Responses $\mathbf y_n$, covariates $\mathbf x_n$ and classification variables $\mathbf t_n$ are chosen as stated in Section 5, but can be modified by the user.

+The performance of the prediction method is measured using a 4-fold cross validation technique, alternatively using one week as the test set while the remaining three weeks are used to train the model.
  - [run_uv_model](mvtf/run_uv_model.R): `R` code to run the univariate version of the multivariate code above.
  - [mvtf_figures](mvtf/mvtf_figures.R): `R` code to reproduce figures alike Figures 5.1 and 5.2 in the paper.